innot/PET-Digital-Simulation/README.md

 The simulation can be started immediately by pressing the ▶ button on the upper toolbar.

+Once started, a window for the screen output and a keyboard input box pop up to interact with the system.

+Caveat: If you cannot find the Keyboard Input box, it is probably hidden behind the screen output window.

-The speed of the simulation can be controlled by the 16MHz clock component in the DEBUG frame.
+The speed of the simulation is controlled by the 16MHz clock component in the DEBUG frame.
 ![Clock Element](./docs/images/clock_element.png)

 A right click opens a dialog box where the simulated speed can be selected.
+Please note,that this is the (simulated) speed of the nominal 16 MHz quartz crystal of the original PET.
+The 6502 CPU runs at just 1/16th of this clock (nominal 1MHz).

 Deselect the `Start real time clock` checkmark to step through the simulation cycle-by-cycle by repeatedly clicking on the clock component.

 In this mode it is also possible to set breakpoints on signals and run the simulation until a breakpoint is hit.

-Caveat: If you cannot find the Keyboard Input dialog box, it is probably hidden behind the screen output dialog.

 Further information on how to use the Digital Simulator can be found in its documentation (`HELP`->`Documentation`)